-Before you are admitted for your operation, you may be required to attend for a preoperative assessment, to ensure that you are fit for surgery.
+Before you are admitted for your operation, you will be required to attend for a preoperative assessment, to ensure that you are fit for surgery.
 It is important that you attend for this appointment to avoid delaying your surgery.

-Not all patients require a detailed pre-operative assessment and a health questionnaire is used to determine which patients require a full assessment.
-You may therefore be asked to complete a health questionnaire immediately after you have been listed for your surgery.
+You will be asked to complete a health questionnaire immediately after you have been listed for your surgery.
 The health questionnaire may be on paper or on a tablet/computer.
 The information required includes all medical conditions, regular medications, allergies to medications and your previous anaesthetic history.
-The information you give us will be reviewed by the pre-operative assessment team.
-If you do not require further assessment you will then be given a date for surgery.
-If you require further assessment you will be given an appointment to attend the pre-operative assessment clinic.
+The information you give us will be reviewed by the pre-operative assessment team and you will be given a date to attend for pre-operative assessment.